-(a) Description of the key audit matter:
+(a) Description of key audit matter:

-The inventory of the Group is an important asset for its operation.
-As of December 31, 2022, the net carrying value of inventory was \$813,313 thousand, accounting for 24% of the total assets.
-Since inventory is a key component of the Group's assets and the amount is considered material.
-Therefore, the existence of inventory is one of the key audit matters.
+The inventory of The Group is an important asset for operations.
+As of December 31, 2023, the net carrying value of inventory was NT\$716,280 thousand, accounting for 23% of the total assets.
+Since inventory is the key component of the Group's assets and the amount is considered material.
+Therefore, the existence of the inventory is one of the key audit matters.